 • Menu

 If you’re looking for a brilliant day trip while visiting Benidorm, you need to take a boat out to Benidorm Island!
-The locals actually call it “Peacock Island” and it’s a small island just off the coast.
+The island was once known as “Peacock Island” due to a population of wild peacocks, but there are no peacocks living there now, and the name is less commonly used today.

 About Benidorm Island

-Benidorm Island sits just two and a half nautical miles from the coast, right in front of the Canfali headland that splits Benidorm’s two beautiful beaches, Levante and Poniente.
+Benidorm Island sits just two and a 3.5km from the coast, right in front of the Canfali headland that splits the two Benidorm beaches, Levante and Poniente.

 benidorm in the distance of levante beach